-New Americana – Featuring Katy Hurt Band, The Loose Cut & Robbie Cavanagh
+New Americana – Featuring Katy Hurt, The Loose Cut & Robbie Cavanagh

 Strada Music represents some of the most established names in Folk, Roots, World, Jazz & Americana music.
 Now they are teaming up with The Milton Rooms to preview three of their most exciting acts on the one bill.